BrushfireDigitalServices/coursera/README.md

 [![Build Status](https://travis-ci.org/coursera-dl/coursera.png?branch=master)](https://travis-ci.org/coursera-dl/coursera)
 [![Coverage Status](https://coveralls.io/repos/coursera-dl/coursera/badge.png)](https://coveralls.io/r/coursera-dl/coursera)

+## Forked by Henry Dwyer, Brushfire Digital Services LLC
+For the purpose of testing and documenting install and usage process of the project on end-of-lifed Linux distributions.
+Currently testing on Ubuntu Lucid.

 [Coursera][1] is arguably the leader in *massive open online courses* (MOOC) with a selection of more than 300 classes from 62 different institutions [as of February 2013][13].
 Generous contributions by educators and institutions are